hitmanmi/Hacktober-DSA/README.md

 # Hacktober-DSA

-This is hactober fest repo for DSA.
+This is hacktober fest repo for DSA.
 The repo contains data structure and algorithm in various languages.

 How to contribute